ArthurEOrtiz/train-tracker/Documentation/project-log.md

     - 1100
       - Looking into how to best manage state for this application.
       - Going to work through React's game tutorial, maybe some other for a refresher of fundementals.

+  ### 20221204

+    - 1130
+      - Main Bug: The Markers will not display on initial load.
+        - Will display if I re-render map component
+        - useEffect is causing ArrivalControl to render twice.
+        - My expensive calculation runs too  much.

+      - Found [this resource at github](https://github.com/JustFly1984/react-google-maps-api/issues/2978) and solved the issue by using a diffrent marker component within the google map api called MarkerF.
+Currently researching the diffrence between the two.